RISE Fellowship Program

 - Two RISE retreats to build camaraderie and teamwork.

-Throughout their time at Eliada, interns become familiar with how to work with our students, and they are also able to participate in a variety of activities such as our animal therapy program and many other therapeutic and recreational activities that we have in place for our students.
+Throughout their time at Eliada, fellows become familiar with how to work with our students, and they are also able to participate in a variety of activities such as our animal therapy program and many other therapeutic and recreational activities that we have in place for our students.

 If you are looking for a way to expand your knowledge in the mental health field, one year with our students will certainly provide the experience you have been looking for!